 The following downloadable documents outline iNEMI's rules of operation, policies regarding anti-trust and intellectual property, project management documents plus our membership application.

 The by-laws define the purpose of the organization, membership requirements, classes of membership, privileges of membership, the powers of the Council of Members and Board of Directors, election of the Board of Directors, officers of the corporation, and meeting protocols.
 Download iNEMI By-Laws.

 When an organization first joins iNEMI, it is asked to submit an application that includes a Commitment form (stating the organization's commitment to be an iNEMI participant), an Information Request form (providing contact information for the organization's first and alternate representatives), and a Membership Agreement (in which the organization agrees to become a Participating or Affiliate member and further agrees to abide by the terms of iNEMI's by-laws, Project Participation Agreement and iNEMI Intellectual Property Policy).
-Download Membership Agreement form.
+Download Membership Application/Agreement form.